itucsdb1510/itucsdb1510/docs/developer/member2.rst

 - It gets one row from the database which has matched email and password.
 - Note that above query searches on both members and admin tables.
 - If there exists any record with related email and password it returns 1 else it returns 0.
-Returning 0 means record has not found.
+Returning 0 means record has not

-- **Check Admin**:
+**Check Admin**:

 - It gets an email and password.
 - Actually it is not an database operation it just returns whether the record is available for becoming an admin or not.
 - If the user may be an admin it will return 1 else it will return 0.

-- **Get Top 5 Team**:
+**Get Top 5 Team**:

 - It select 5 teams from the team table which have the higher scores.
 - For this purpose, it executes below query ::